Urban Bush Women: Works

-Awards
+Recognition

 The company has been commissioned by presenters nationwide, and includes among its honors a New York Dance and Performance Award (“Bessie”); the Capezio Award for Outstanding Achievement in Dance; and two 2004 Doris Duke Awards for New Work from the American Dance Festival.
 In March 2010, UBW toured South America as part of DanceMotion USA, a cultural diplomacy initiative spearheaded by the U.S. Department of State's Bureau of Educational and Cultural Affairs and the Brooklyn Academy of Music.

 In 2016, the company was awarded the Dance/USA Honor Award.
 The company received the Bessie Lifetime Achievement in Dance Award in 2017.